Henry-Hart-School/Temp/docs.md

 ```

 ## Enum: `signallingType`
 This specifies different signalling methods.
+This is imported with `InbuiltSignalling`.
 * Unset: -1
   * Signalling type not specified.
 * WebTorrent: 0